mashh-lab/mcp-agent-proxy/README.md

 **⚡ ~500 lines of code.
 Unlimited agent access.**

 Connect your MCP clients (Cursor, Claude Desktop, other Mastra servers, etc.) to **any** Mastra agent server - whether it's running locally, deployed on Vercel, or your private infrastructure.
 This gives your client access to any agent on that server as a tool.
-And since Mastra servers can be MCP clients themselves, you're not just accessing individual agents, but potentially **entire agent networks** through one simple configuration.
+And since Mastra servers can be MCP clients themselves, you're not just accessing individual agents, but potentially **entire agent networks** recursively through one simple configuration.

 The entire core is just a few TypeScript files, yet it enables any MCP client to access any Mastra agent anywhere - from localhost to production clouds to entire agent ecosystems when applied recursively.